Hemlata Chaudhary

 Hemlata Chaudhary (born 30 December 1969) is an Indian politician and a member of the 16th Legislative Assembly of Uttar Pradesh of India.
 She represents the Bagpat constituency of Uttar Pradesh and is a member of the Bahujan Samaj Party political party.

+She had 20 crores as cash as per the nomination filing.
+The assets for her husband and family were not self declared by her.

 Early life and education

 Hemlata Chaudhary was born in Meerut district, Uttar Pradesh in a Gurjar family.
 Her father Inder deo Singh is a Retd.
 Deputy Superintendent in Uttar Pradesh Police.
 She attended the Chaudhary Charan Singh University and attained Bachelor of Education & Master of Arts and currently studying Indian law.
 She has been a history teacher before joining politics.

 Political career

 Hemlata Chaudhary is the wife of former Member of Legislative Council Prashant Chaudhary.
 She has been a MLA for one term.
 She represented the Bagpat constituency and is a member of the Bahujan Samaj Party political party.